GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 _"We went in 2183.
 It's in the nav computer.
 I am not flying back to the Citadel to look up Omega's coordinates on every single request."_

 **DNS TTL = 0** — the nav computer is configured to forget coordinates after every jump.
 Joker would be making the Citadel trip every single request. _"Someone broke the nav computer."_ He didn't.
 The coordinates are cached.
 This is his alibi.

+And we're not leaving the system on every request either.
+Every external service call means a relay trip first — 50 ms before you've even jumped.
+Worth it when the mission requires it.
+Not worth it when you're making it on every request for something you could cache.

+_"We're not doing that.
+So."_

 He holds onto it.
 The yellow band is still right above him.